DueckLab/DueckLab.github.io/proae.md

 [PRO-CTCAE Composite Grading Algorithm](https://pubmed.ncbi.nlm.nih.gov/33258687/)

 _Interested in using our macros but having a hard time getting started?
-Reach out to us and we'd love to help!_
+Reach out to us and we'd love to help!_[ARZDueckLab@mayo.edu](mailto:ARZDueckLab@mayo.edu)